 What I enjoy most about teaching international LL.M. students is their curiosity and sense of adventure.
 It brings me back to the time when I was a foreign graduate student in Belgium, and everything was just so interesting.
 My experience as an LL.M. student at the Catholic Univertsity of Leuven in the early 1990s was transformative.
-It was the first time that I totally immersed myself in another society and tried to imagine what it was like to view the world from that point of view.
+It was the first time I totally immersed myself in another society and tried to imagine what it was like to view the world from that point of view.
 I made friendships that endure to this day.

-When I am not teaching, writing, directing the program, or presenting at conferences, I can be found outside (biking or swimming) or inside, engrossed in a murder mystery or film.
+When I am not teaching, writing, directing the program or presenting at conferences, I can be found outside (biking or swimming) or inside, engrossed in a murder mystery or film.

 Paul R. Dubinsky

-Professor of Law
+Associate Professor of Law

-Director of Grauate Studies
+Director of Graduate Studies